Keep Up With Exterior Maintenance And Paint More Often

 A mistake that some homeowners make is allowing one portion of their house to suffer because the rest of it is not necessarily in need of painting.
 It can be more economical and make much more sense maintenance wise to paint a portion of your house when it needs it.
 We have many repeat customers who calls us every couple of years to paint a particular side of their house that is exposed to harsh weather such as driving rain and wind or intense sun.
-These areas of a house can fade and be subject to wear much quicker than on other parts of their home.
+These areas of a house can fade and be subject to wear much quicker than other parts of the home.

 Tips For Saving Money On Interior Painting

 Schedule Painting While The House Is Empty – If possible try to schedule painting before you move into a newly purchased home.
 Good painting contractors can book up fast so plan ahead.
 If we can come into the house and paint while it is empty it can have a bearing on the cost.
 It’s a lot less stressful for the home owner as well if they can move into the space after all the painting has been completed.

 Paint In Winter – Consider booking your interior painting in the winter months.
 Often this season can be slower for the painting industry and contractors may offer discounts, particular in the months of January and February.

 Book Several Rooms At Once – Having a contractor come in to paint several spaces in the interior at the same time is usually more cost effective.
 It’s less effort and more convenient for the contractor to do several spaces as one job versus returning on multiple occasions.
 This saves time on setting up and bringing in supplies.
 Depending on the circumstances the painter may be able to work on multiple spaces at one.